-- 10. UKRI requires the open access version of a research article to be published under a Creative Commons Attribution (CC BY) licence. - 11.
+- 11. UKRI requires the open access version of a research article to be published under a Creative Commons Attribution (CC BY) licence. - 12.
 There are two exceptions to this requirement: - a.
 An Open Government Licence (OGL) can be used when a research article is subject to Crown Copyright. - b.
 While a CC BY licence is appropriate in most cases, UKRI may permit, on a case-by-case basis, the use of a more restrictive Creative Commons Attribution No-derivatives (CC BY-ND) licence for the open access version of a research article.
-Apply for an exception using this form. - 12.
-For the article to be published under Route 2, submissions must include the following text in the funding acknowledgement section of the manuscript and any cover letter/note accompanying the submission: - 'For the purpose of open access, the author(s) has applied a Creative Commons Attribution (CC BY) licence (where permitted by UKRI, 'Open Government Licence' or 'Creative Commons Attribution No-derivatives (CC BY-ND) licence' may be stated instead) to any Author Accepted Manuscript version arising' - 13.
-UKRI's licensing requirements do not apply to any materials included within a research article that are provided by third-party copyright holders.
-Research articles published under a CC BY or CC BY-ND licence can include third-party materials (such as images, photographs or maps) that are subject to a more restrictive licence.
-UKRI considers this approach compliant with its policy.
+Apply for an exception using the No-derivatives licence exception form. - 13.
+For the article to be published under Route 2, submissions must include the following text in the funding acknowledgement section of the manuscript and any cover letter/note accompanying the submission: